 Sophie was born with a rare genetic disorder, Prader-Willi syndrome (PWS), which affects roughly one in every 15,000 births.

-Filmed over 35 years, THE LIFE YOU’RE GIVEN is an unguarded look at an unexpected life.
-This unusually intimate, honest documentary shares the struggles and triumphs of raising a daughter with a rare and complex genetic disorder, Prader-Willi syndrome.
+Filmed over 35 years, THE LIFE YOU’RE GIVEN is a deeply personal documentary film that shares the challenges of a family raising a daughter with a rare and complex genetic disorder, Prader-Willi syndrome.

-This film, which at its core, demonstrates the power of unconditional love, speaks to the worldwide Prader-Willi syndrome community, the developmental disability community, and to any situation that asks us to shift our attention away from ourselves to care for another.
+At its core, it is a story of determination and unconditional love, which speaks to the Prader-Willi syndrome community, the developmental disability community, and to any of us when we must shift our attention away from ourselves to care for another.

 When our daughter was born, she spent the first two weeks of her life in the Neonatal Intensive Care Unit.
 Her doctors had no idea what was going on.
 A few months later, a renowned geneticist at a New York City hospital performed a muscle biopsy on her right thigh.
 During our next appointment, he told us that Sophie had Spinal Muscular Atrophy, a fatal condition that would lead to her death before the end of her first year.
 When we told him we'd like a second opinion, he emphatically stated that he was the second opinion.